Excel Color Index Formula

 4. Are color indexes consistent across different versions of Excel?

-However, it’s worth noting that the available colors may vary.
+Yes, color indexes in Excel are generally consistent across different versions, however the available colors may vary.
 Additionally, custom color indexes may not be consistent if a workbook is opened in a different version of Excel.

 5. Is there a way to convert the color index to RGB values?

-Yes, you can convert the color index to RGB (red, green, and blue) values using various methods, such as VBA code.
-Provided that this conversion allows you to determine the specific RGB color values associated with a particular color index in Excel.
+Yes, you can convert the color index to RGB (red, green, and blue) values using various methods such as VBA code, provided that this conversion allows you to determine the specific RGB color values associated with a particular color index in Excel.

 Download Practice Workbook